-Etobicoke Wellness Centre is a 6-storey, 156,000 square foot building built in 2017 for the William Osler Health System as part of an expansion and modernization of the Etobicoke General Hospital.
-The Class A, LEED® Gold certified medical office building is leased to the William Osler Health System for a 40-year period.
+Etobicoke Wellness Centre is a six-storey building built in 2017 for the William Osler Health System as part of an expansion and modernization of the Etobicoke General Hospital.
+The Class A medical office building is leased to the William Osler Health System for a 40-year period.